Cultured pearl: Nucleation

 The cultured pearls on the market today can be divided into two categories.
 The first category covers the beaded cultured pearls, including Akoya, South Sea, Tahitian, and the large, modern freshwater pearl, the Edison pearl.
 These pearls are gonad-grown, and usually one pearl is grown at a time.
 This limits the number of pearls at a harvest period.
 The pearls are usually harvested after one year for akoya, 2–4 years for Tahitian and South Sea, and 2–7 years for Edison.
 This perliculture process was first developed by British biologist William Saville-Kent, who passed the information along to Tatsuhei Mise and Tokichi Nishikawa from Japan.

-The second category includes the non-beaded freshwater cultured pearls, like the Biwa or Chinese pearls.
-As they grow in the mantle, where on each wing up to 25 grafts can be implanted, these pearls are much more frequent and saturate the market completely.
-An impressive improvement in quality has taken place in the last 10 years, when the formerly rice grain-shaped pebbles are compared with the near round pearls of today.
+The second category includes the non-beaded freshwater cultured pearls, such as Biwa or Chinese pearls.
+As they grow in the mantle, where up to 25 grafts can be implanted on each wing, these pearls are much more common and are known to saturate the market.
+A significant improvement in quality has taken place in recent years, when the formerly rice grain-shaped pebbles are compared with the near round pearls of today.
 In the last two years, large, near perfectly round, bead-nucleated pearls up to 15 mm in diameter with metallic luster have been produced.

 The nucleus bead in a beaded cultured pearl is generally a polished sphere made from freshwater mussel shell.
 Along with a small piece of mantle tissue from another mollusk (donor shell) to serve as a catalyst for the pearl sac, it is surgically implanted into the gonad (reproductive organ) of a saltwater mollusk.
 In freshwater perliculture, only the piece of tissue is used in most cases, and is inserted into the fleshy mantle of the host bivalve.
 South Sea and Tahitian pearl oysters, as Pinctada maxima and Pinctada margaritifera, respectively, which survive the subsequent surgery to remove the finished pearl, are often implanted with a new, larger bead as part of the same procedure, and then returned to the water for another 2–3 years of growth.
 An experimental process using a radio-frequency identification nucleus allows the provenance of cultured pearls to be tracked.